merdok/homebridge-miot/README.md

 For a full list of supported devices by model check here: [all supported devices by model](https://github.com/merdok/homebridge-miot/blob/master/supported_devices.md).

+#### Even if your device is not on the supported devices list, worry not!
+The plugin will use the miot spec to categorize your device as best as possible.

 ## Installation

 If you are new to homebridge, please first read the homebridge [documentation](https://github.com/homebridge/homebridge#readme).